 A section 21 is a legal notice informing tenants that their tenancy is going to end and the landlord is going to take repossession of the property.
 Section 21 notice is commonly known as a ‘no fault notice’.

 Why do I need a section 21 notice?

 As a landlord, there may be times when you need to give your residential tenants a notice to vacate your property.
 This may be because their tenancy is coming to the end of its term, because you need your property back from a tenant on a rolling tenancy, or when a tenant has breached the tenancy agreement by causing damage or not paying their rent.
 The correct use of a section 21 notice will help to ensure that a landlord takes possession of their property safely and legally.
 Protect yourself with this simple eviction notice.

 When should I use a section 21 notice?

 You should use a section 21 notice to gain possession of a rented property let under an assured shorthold tenancy (AST).
-You can use a section 21 notice (Form 6A) for periodic or fixed term tenancy.
-You can serve a section 21 in contemplation of a fixed term tenancy coming to an end up to 2 months prior to the eviction date.
+You can use a section 21 notice for periodic or fixed-term tenancies.
+You can serve a section 21 in contemplation of a fixed-term tenancy coming to an end up to 2 months prior to the eviction date.

 What if I cannot use a section 21 notice?

-How much notice should I give a tenant?
+How much notice do I need to give a tenant?

 For a section 21 notice, you must give the tenant a minimum notice of 2 months.
 This means the tenant must physically receive the notice 2 months before they have to move out.